SherAdnanKhan/packt-api/src/resources/documentation/callback.md

-# Callbacks
+# Callbacks (Webhooks)
-The Packt API can make callbacks to a custom URL whenever there is a data update.
+Webhooks are a user-defined HTTP callback triggered by an event within Packt.
+The Packt API uses webhooks to asynchronously let your application know when these events happen, like a new product being published or a change in product information.

-Setup your callback URL under the Callback section of the site.
+When the webhook event occurs, Packt makes an HTTP POST request to the [URL you have configured](/callbacks) for your webhook.
+Packts request to your application includes details of the event like the title of the product changed.
+Your application can then perform api calls to determine further details.

-A JSON formatted HTTP POST to your chosen URL will be made with the following parameters.
+A HTTP POST to your chosen URL will be made with the following parameters.

-## Returned values
+## Callback Parameters

 | Parameter   | Description                                                  | Data type |
 | ----------- | ------------------------------------------------------------ | --------- |